praveenraghuvanshi/praveenraghuvanshi.github.io/_posts/2022-02-16-project-management-tool.md

 ---

 layout: post
 comments: true
 title: "Making a choice for a Project Management Tool"
 category: project management
 ---

-# Making a choice for a Project Management Tool
+# Making a choice for Project Management Tool

 I was looking for a project management tool and stumbled over plethora of tools available in the market.
 It's difficult to make a choice considering the growth of a project that can start with couple of people to a bigger team.
 This is not an exhaustive article comparing a lot of tools.
 I just wanted to keep it simple and share my reasoning in choosing a tool.
 I'll be sharing the reference links that can used to get more details.
 Let's get started.